PerfectGym/developer/content/api/overview/authentication.md

 Please [contact Perfect Gym](mailto:pomoc@perfectgym.com) and we will provide you user name and password used to authenticate your app with PerfectGym API employee mode.

 To access API in end user mode, user needs to sign up for an end user account.
+End user account can be created with an email or Facebook account.
 After signing up for an end user account, user's credentials can be used to access API in end user mode.
 For details see [signing up for end user account][SignUpForEndUserAccount]

 Each method described in PerfectGym API documentation is marked as working in employee mode, end user mode or both.